-Policy for bedding set:
+Policy for Bedding Set:

 In principal, residents should use their own bedding set.
-So, rental for bedding set is available within 2 weeks after check in.
-Rental fee is based on cleaning cost.
-When borrower do not return the bedding set, it will be regarded as loss.
-It will be charged for purchasing costs when resident lost the borrower bedding set.
+However, rental for bedding set is available within 2 weeks following check in.
+The rental fee is based on its cleaning cost.
+When borrower does not return the bedding set, it will be regarded as loss and charged for purchasing costs.